hmidani-abdelilah/Leaker/README.md

 Leaker was developed for learning purposes.

+WARNING!
 Never run it on a web app in service!

 ## Info File "How_to_decrypt.txt"
 ![2](https://user-images.githubusercontent.com/75349747/119408812-4985ad80-bd21-11eb-99a3-f231f24c773f.PNG)